LogoLogo

 Bundles: Developer Documentation

-For information on how to set up Bundles within the Smartrr app, view: 🧺 What are Bundles?
-If you're on our πŸ’Ž Excel plan, our implementation team can set up bundles on your storefront for you.
+For information on how to set up Bundles within the Smartrr app, view: 🧺 If you're on our πŸ’Ž Excel plan, our implementation team can set up bundles on your storefront for you.
 The below provides supporting technical documentation that can be used by in-house developers.

 The ability to trigger the bundle-builder modal can be placed anywhere on your site.
 For example, it can live on a parent bundle PDP as a CTA button: "Build my bundle".